asadfigcode/Git-learning/README.md

 # Git-learning
-This is my first repository.
+This is my first repository Hurrra!